llorencroma/frameworks/aby/README.md

+The files in this repository are modified to be able to run our own examples: simple addition, simple multiplication, our own euclidean metric and a comparison.

 # ABY

 ABY is a mixed-protocol two-party computation framework implemented as a C++ library.
 It aims to give developers fine-grained control over computation efficiency bby providing a mechanism for mixing protocols.